MindQuantum-HiQ/ProjectQ/docs/tutorials.rst

 **macOS**:

-        Similarly to the other platforms, installing ProjectQ without the C++ simulator is really easy:
+        Similarly to the other platforms, installing HiQ-ProjectQ without the C++ simulator is really easy:

     .. code-block:: bash